-- This oats powder keeps well for 2 months if handled properly.
+- This oats powder keeps well for two months if handled correctly.

 - You can grind it to a fine or coarse powder as per your preference.

-- Generally oats doesn’t cause any allergies, but check for symptoms and stop feeding your baby if you find any.
+- Generally, oats don't cause any allergies, but check for symptoms and stop feeding your baby if you find any.